Welcome to today's edition of the Rush 24-7 podcast.

 Meeting and surpassing all audience expectations every day.

-Doing so happily and doing so proudly, Rush Lynn Baugh, the EIB Network.
+Doing so happily and doing so proudly.

 Great to have you here.

-I was just in Snerdley's uh office.
+My friends, I was just in Snerdley's office.

-I'm watching Obama try to take credit here for a great jobs report that shows 10% unemployment and said the uh he said that uh hey the bank bailout's not gonna cost nearly as much as we thought, so we're gonna spend that money on future job creation.
+I'm watching Obama try to take credit here for a great jobs report that shows 10% unemployment and said the he said that, hey, the bank bailout's not going to cost nearly as much as we thought.

 It's a slush fund.

-TARP is a slush fund, and so is the economic stimulus, a slush fund.
+TARP is a slush fund, and so is the economic stimulus a slush fund.

 Neither were intended for their stated purpose.